preetbhullar90/html-css-repository/README.md

 # Deployment

 ## Github Pages
-To deploy github Page from Github Repository,The following option used:
+To deploy a GitHub Page from the GitHub Repository, The following options were used:

 1. [Login](https://github.com/) into Github or [Signup](https://github.com/) for new.

-2. Click on your Repository,you can click left side on side bar or go right side click on your profile and select your Repository option.
+2. Click on your Repository, you can click on the left side on the side bar or go to the right side  to click on your profile and select your Repository option.

-3. Click on the Setting option which is located top of your Project.
+3. Click on the Setting option which is located on the top of your Project.

-4. Scroll down and In the **GitHub Pages** option click on Check it out here!
+4. Scroll down and in the **GitHub Pages** option and click on  the Check it out here!
 Link.

-5. Under "Source", click the dropdown called "None" and select "Master Branch".
+5. Under "Source", click the dropdown option called "None" and select "Master Branch".

-6. Refresh your page on top left corner with circle button.
+6. 6.
+Refresh your page on the top left corner with the circle button.

 7. Scroll back down in  **GitHub Pages** and again click on the  Check it out here!
 Link now published site link in the "GitHub Pages" section.
 ________________________________________________________________________________________________________________